Chicks Unravel Time

 Frequently.
 Mostly they’re calling out gender prejudice, though.
 Great show, still not perfect.
 And I tend to swoon over River Song in a somewhat vocal fashion…

-The essays in this book are permeated with the (backed-up, obviously) notion that Doctor Who has always had gender equality at its core, even with the (in my mind) irritating companion Leela, even thirty-odd years ago when it was sailing against the wind with such conceptions.
+The essays in this book are permeated with the (backed-up, obviously) notion that Doctor Who has always had gender equality at its core.
 Do you agree?

 Female Doctor?
 Donna.
 Amazing, right?